How can Gen AI help you study?

 GenAI analyses the text from books, articles, and websites that it is trained on to find patterns and relationships in human language.
 Once it is trained, it can create new text based on an understanding of human language.

-Possible uses of these tools:
+Possible uses of Copilot:

 Limitations: